-In 2017, we saw the world return to synchronised global growth for the first time since the financial crisis, with all major regions accelerating in economic-growth terms.
-It was also notable as the first calendar year since the financial crisis when the US equity market underperformed global equities, as is typical in periods of synchronised global growth.
+In 2017, we saw the world return to synchronized global growth for the first time since the financial crisis, with all major regions accelerating in economic-growth terms.
+It was also notable as the first calendar year since the financial crisis when the U.S. equity market under-performed global equities, as is typical in periods of synchronized global growth.

-At the start of 2018, synchronised global growth was widely expected to continue, with the US equity market expected to underperform further as the equity bull market broadened out and the post-financial crisis laggards took the lead.
-Yet, nine months into the year, the US equity market is once again in pole position, having chalked up solid positive returns year to date, whereas many other markets are in negative territory (see chart below).
-If the present rate of outperformance chalked up this year continues, 2018 will be second only to 2011 of the post-crisis calendar years in terms of US relative outperformance.
+At the start of 2018, synchronized global growth was widely expected to continue, with the U.S. equity market expected to underperform further as the equity bull market broadened out and the post-financial crisis laggards took the lead.
+Yet, nine months into the year, the U.S. equity market is once again in pole position, having chalked up solid positive returns year to date, whereas many other markets are in negative territory (see chart below).
+If the present rate of outperformance chalked up this year continues, 2018 will be second only to 2011 of the post-crisis calendar years in terms of U.S. relative outperformance.

 Source: Bloomberg 19/09/18